Neil Young: Increased environmental activism and Promise of the Real (2010s)

-2020s
+Continued work with Crazy Horse and forming the Chrome Hearts (2020s)

 In February 2020, Young wrote an open letter to President Trump, calling him a "disgrace to my country".
 On August 4, 2020, Young filed a copyright infringement lawsuit against Trump's reelection campaign for the use of his music at campaign rallies.

 In April 2020, Young announced that he was working on a new archival album, Road of Plenty, comprising music made with Crazy Horse in 1986 and rehearsals for his 1989 Saturday Night Live appearance.
 On June 19, Young released a "lost" album, Homegrown.
 He recorded it in the mid-1970s following his breakup with Carrie Snodgress, but opted not to release it at the time, feeling it was too personal.
 In September, Young released a live EP, The Times.
 Young shared the news via his video for his new song "Lookin' for a Leader", stating: "I invite the President to play this song at his next rally.
 A song about the feelings many of us have about America today."

-In January 2021, Young sold 50% of the rights to his back catalog to the British investment company Hipgnosis Songs Fund.
-The value was estimated to be at least $150 million.
 Young and Crazy Horse released a new album, Barn, on December 10, 2021.
 The first single, "Song of the Seasons", was released on October 15, followed by "Welcome Back" on December 3, along with a music video.
 A stand-alone will be released on Blu-ray and will be directed by Daryl Hannah.
 Young also confirmed that he had completed his third book, Canary, his first work of fiction.

-On January 24, 2022, Young posted an open letter threatening to remove his music from the audio streaming service Spotify if it did not remove The Joe Rogan Experience podcast from the platform.
-Young accused the podcast of COVID-19 misinformation, writing that "Spotify has a responsibility to mitigate the spread of misinformation on its platform".
-On January 26, Young's music was removed from Spotify, with a spokesperson for the company stating that Spotify wanted "all the world's music and audio content to be available to Spotify users" and that it had a "great responsibility in balancing both safety for listeners and freedom for creators".
-Subsequently, other artists such as Joni Mitchell and the members of Crosby, Stills, and Nash removed their music from Spotify, in agreement with Young's stance.
-Director-General of the World Health Organization Tedros Adhanom Ghebreyesus also praised Young's action.
+On January 24, 2022, Young posted an open letter threatening to remove his music from the audio streaming service Spotify if it did not remove the Joe Rogan Experience podcast.
+Young accused the podcast of spreading COVID-19 misinformation on December 31, writing, "Spotify has a responsibility to mitigate the spread of misinformation on its platform".
+On January 26, Young's music was removed from Spotify.
+A Spotify spokesperson said that Spotify wanted "all the world's music and audio content to be available to Spotify users" and that it had a "great responsibility in balancing both safety for listeners and freedom for creators".
+In solidarity, artists including Joni Mitchell and the members of Crosby, Stills, and Nash also removed their music from Spotify.
+The Director-General of the World Health Organization, Tedros Adhanom Ghebreyesus, praised Young.
+In March 2024, Young returned his music to Spotify, as the end of Joe Rogan's contract meant Rogan could add The Joe Rogan Experience to other streaming platforms, such as Apple Music and Amazon Music.
+Young said he could not sustain his opposition on each of the platforms.